JAndrean/Project_Akhir_IoT/README.md

 and a few tools you can find to stick the servo to the wall, light switch are usually a bit heavy for a servo even the metal gear one so I recommend to find some double tapes, or anything that will hold the servo strong enough.

-Project 2 (Simple Temperature checker displayed on I2C Screen)
+Project 2 (Simple Temperature checker displayed on I2C Screen / DHT_LCD.ino)

 This one is rather simple, instead of RFID you can instead use button for this one too.